mkazuyuki/hauc/procedure.md

 	[pscp](https://the.earth.li/~sgtatham/putty/latest/w64/pscp.exe)
   to the subfolder *cf*.
 - Download and install [Strawberry Perl](http://strawberryperl.com/).
-- Configure the Windows PC so that become IP reachable to **172.31.255.0/24** network.
+- Configure the Windows PC to have IP address such as 172.31.255.100/24 so that becomes IP reachable to **172.31.255.0/24** network where the ESXi hosts exists.
-- Download CetOS 7.6 (CentOS-7-x86_64-DVD-1810.iso) and put it on /vmfs/volumes/datastore1/iso of ESXi#1 and ESXi#2.
+- Download CentOS 7.6 (CentOS-7-x86_64-DVD-1810.iso) and put it on /vmfs/volumes/datastore1/iso/ of ESXi#1 and ESXi#2.
+(The directory "iso" needs to be created under /vmfs/volumes/datastore1/.)

 ### Setting up ESXi - Network